HWS-DoubleClue/KnowledgeBoard/Readme.md

 ### Categories

-Questions and answewrs are always assigned to a specific category.
-A category may be a **Public** or a **Private** category.
+Questions and answers are always assigned to a specific category.
+A category may be **Public** or **Private**.
-Every Categories have its own administrators.
+Every Category has its own administrators.

 #### Public Categories
 All DCEM users are eligible to participate in questions and answers of public categories.